 Production in MasterFile takes place via a briefcase.
 Briefcases facilitate collaboration, collection, production, Bates numbering and archiving of documents for discovery or disclosure.
-The format can be paper or electronic, as individual files or as a MasterFile briefcase, in PDF or the original format.
+The dissemination format can be paper or electronic as individual PDF files, one bookmarked PDF file, original native files, or mixed PDF and native files.
 MasterFile also tracks the production and disclosure history of each production set and its documents whether they were disclosed in image, PDF or native format.

 How briefcases work

 Briefcases are a special type of MasterFile database designed for production in which you collect documents for production and Bates numbering.
 They work exactly like regular MasterFile databases but their functions are specific to production.
 A briefcase is tied to and created from within a specific case database.
 A case can have any number of related briefcases for production, disclosures, archival or other purposes.

 - Add and remove documents from briefcases collecting them over time, rather determining and producing an entire disclosure in one sitting.

 - Collaborate on the disclosure set within a MasterFile briefcase as you do in MasterFile.

 - Delegate the mechanics of the production process so you only have to focus on document selection and review.

 - Stamp the disclosed version of a document in PDF or image productions with Bates numbers, watermarks, headers, footers and redaction as required.